 Strength is the foundation of all other physical activity.

-Strength provides a foundation for every other physical activity.
-Without it, your performance and physique goals could remain out of reach.
-If you’re looking to gain Herculean strength fast, read our 6 tried and tested tips from our resident experts to help you get stronger now.
+Without a base level of strength, your performance and physique goals could remain out of reach.
+There's only one thing for it - it's time to set yourself a challenge and beat your workout partner to the top of the gains ladder.
+If you’re looking to gain Herculean strength fast, read these 6 tried and tested tips from our resident experts to help you get stronger now.

 1. Warm up properly